RayhanUddinFarhad/BrainBox-Kiddo-Client/README.md

 ## Technology

-The My Toy website is built using the following technologies:
+The BrainKiddo website is built using the following technologies:

 Front-end: React.js framework
 Routing: React Router